 Points transfer to United, Hyatt, Southwest, British Airways, Virgin Atlantic, Singapore Airlines, Korean Air, Air France KLM, Marriott Rewards, IHG Rewards Club, and Ritz-Carlton.

 Transfer Points and Redeem for Singapore Airlines A380 Suites

 Since in general they don’t appear to be approving folks who have signed up for 5 or more cards in the past 24 months it’s the first card you should apply for.

-- The Premier Rewards Gold Card from American Express earns triple Membership Rewards points for airfare purchased directly from airlines and double points at US restaurants, US gas stations, and at US supermarkets (terms and limitations apply and all that).
+- The Premier Rewards Gold Card from American Express earns triple Membership Rewards points for airfare purchased directly from airlines and double points at US restaurants, US gas stations, and at US supermarkets (offer expired).

 Most intriguingly, it comes with a $100 airline fee credit that it works in much the same way as the fee credit for the Platinum cards — you pick an airline from their available list for the credit and in some cases even online purchases of electronic airline gift cards will reimburse, even though they aren’t supposed to.

 What’s especially interesting is that the card has a $0 annual fee the first year (then $195).
 During the first annual fee year it’s possible to get the $100 fee credit twice (once in each of two calendar years).
 So you’re actually making a profit on the card in my view.

 Etihad First Class

 - Business Gold Rewards Card from American Express OPEN offers 50,000 Membership Rewards points after $5,000 spend on purchases with the card within your first 3 months of cardmembership.
 (Offer expired)